Digital Tax Accounts and Making Tax Digital

-HM Revenue and Customs (HMRC) announced its new Making Tax Digital (MTD) in the March 2015 Budget but since then, there have been few details released about how it might work and what it will mean for small businesses and landlords.
+HM Revenue and Customs (HMRC) announced its new Making Tax Digital (MTD) in the March 2015 Budget but since then, there have been many consultations and changes in the implementation dates.
 The aim is for HMRC to be interacting digitally with all taxpayers.

 The end of the tax return

-One of the biggest implications for small business owners is the eradication of the annual tax return.
-By 2020 most businesses, self-employed people and landlords will instead be required to keep track of their tax affairs digitally and to update HMRC at least quarterly via their digital tax accounts, or more often if they’d prefer.
+The original intention for small business owners had been the eradication of the annual tax return by 2020 (but see the heading below ‘when does it start..’) most businesses, self-employed people and landlords will instead be required to keep track of their tax affairs digitally and to update HMRC at least quarterly via their digital tax accounts, or more often if they’d prefer.
 HMRC has said that this doesn’t mean you’ll have to complete a full tax return four times a year; you’ll simply need to provide more regular updates online.

 The introduction of a ‘real time’ tax system means that instead of reporting information on tax returns and paying liabilities long after the end of the tax year, you will be able to see a real-time view of your business tax affairs and liabilities through your digital accounts.
 This should make it easier to understand how much tax you owe and to budget accordingly.